Never Enough

 By a happy fire, on a little hill

-I would like to read my will
+I would like to read my will,

 Tell a little story, and pass through glory

-With a hand in a hand in a hand in a hand in a hand
+With a hand in a hand, a hand in a hand,

-But I fear for my children, and seeing them damned
+But I fear for my children

-I wait for the gang to come to the door
+I wait for the gang to come to the door,

-Or the police to come
+Or the police to come—

-With guns on their hips
+With guns on their hips,

-Lies to sign
+Lies to sign,

-The will be no one, only many
+There will be no one, only many,

 On a rack that goes around and breaks our backs across the ground